 Praised as “lush” by The Wall Street Journal, mezzo-soprano Jenni Bank’s voice has a “deep, dark, penetrating tone…that can extract Verdian richness” (The Baltimore Sun).
 Ms. Bank was born in Johannesburg, South Africa and grew up in Binghamton, New York knowing from a young age that she wanted to be a singer.
 Following early studies in voice, she attended The Peabody Conservatory and participated in the prestigious Young Artist programs at Seattle Opera, Opera Theatre of Saint Louis, Des Moines Metro Opera, and Opera New Jersey.
-Additionally, she was a member of the world-renowned Filene Young Artist Program at Wolf Trap Opera where she performed the roles of Marcellina in Mozart’s Le Nozze di Figaro and Samira in Corigliano’s The Ghosts of Versailles to rave reviews.
-In 2017 Ms. Bank returned to Seattle Opera to make her main stage debut performing Third Lady in Mozart’s Die Zauberflöte.
-Last season also included her debut with Knoxville Opera as Ruth in Gilbert and Sullivan’s Pirates of Penzance, a return to the Young Victorian Theatre Company of Baltimore as Little Buttercup in H.M.S.
-Pinafore, Emilia in Rossini’s Otello with the Bard Summer Music Festival, and a Third Lady cover with The Chicago Lyric Opera.
-This season Ms. Bank will debut with Hawaii Opera Theatre as the Marquise in La fille du régiment, maker her New York City Opera debut in Brokeback Mountain as Mrs. Twist, sing La Zia Principessa in Puccini’s Suor Angelica in Columbus, and will return to both The Florentine Opera to perform Third Lady in The Magic Flute and Baltimore Concert Opera as Mrs. Lovett in Sweeney Todd.
-In concert she will debut Carnegie Hall in Haydn’s Lord Nelson Mass with Mid America.
+Additionally, she was a member of the world-renowned Filene Young Artist Program at Wolf Trap Opera where she performed the roles of Marcellina in Mozart’s Le Nozze di Figaro and Samira in Corigliano’s The Ghosts of Versailles to rave reviews Last season Ms. Bank debuted with Hawaii Opera Theatre as the Marquise in La fille du régiment, made her New York City Opera debut in Brokeback Mountain as Mrs. Twist, sang La Zia Principessa in Puccini’s Suor Angelica in Columbus, and returned to both The Florentine Opera to perform Third Lady in The Magic Flute and Baltimore Concert Opera as Mrs. Lovett in Sweeney Todd.
+In concert she debuted Carnegie Hall in Haydn’s Lord Nelson Mass with Mid America.
 Future engagements include a return to Hawaii Opera as Marcellina in Le Nozze di Figaro.